Why Choose 2B

 Overseas in hot humid climates where bugs can carry nasty diseases we would put our 2B on every four hours.
 2B is part of a regime of ‘good practice’, covering up, using bed nets and so on.
 Here a single person would get 2-3 weeks from a bottle using it on ankles/lower legs/hands/neck/head – make sure you don’t run short!

-Whilst the safe-travel advice is to cover as much skin as possible in areas where mosquitoes carry serious diseases, if you are in a safer area but there are biting bugs about and you are in shorts and short sleeves, you will need closer to full body coverage.
+If you are not going to be covering up in long pants and sleeves you will need a bottle a week.
+The safe-travel advice is to cover as much skin as possible in areas where mosquitoes carry serious diseases, but if you are in a safer area where there are biting bugs about you may be in shorts and short sleeves.
 Using 2B four times a day every day, a single bottle should last one person one week.

 Here’s how we usually do it